mikepatel/NBA-Prime/README.md

 # NBA-Prime
 ## Overview
-* Building a data-driven model to find an NBA player's "prime" that can be used to construct an ultimate power ranking of the greatest NBA players
+* Building a data-driven model to find an NBA player's "prime"
+* The primary use case is to create the ultimate system for power ranking the NBA's greatest players (e.g. Why is player X the 27th best player of all time, and player Y the 28th?
+What separates the two?)
 * Using a variety of statistical metrics provided by Basketball Reference and NBA Stats
 * Sponsored by and coordinating model results and insights with the [Hard in the Paint NBA Podcast](https://soundcloud.com/engineers-play "Hard in the Paint NBA Podcast")
 <a href="https://soundcloud.com/engineers-play">